Dobby233Liu/node-bullshit-generator/README.md

 If you're installing the library using `npm` from the official registry, the package is `@lwys-pkg-releaser/node-bullshit-generator`, and you get it.

-For browsers, the library should be in `/lib/狗屁库(.min).js` in the source tree, which only includes the library itself and the `default` dict.
+For browsers, the library should be in `/dist/狗屁库(.min).js` in the source tree, which only includes the library itself and the `default` dict.
+You can also use unpkg or any other CDN to get this file, like: `https://unpkg.com/@lwys-pkg-releaser/node-bullshit-generator`

 The library gives a class to you (`window.libBullshit` in browser; `require` users should know where to find it).
 There should be a function inside after you construct it:
 ```javascript